Ozzyboshi/ilbm2raw/README.md

     -a		     : Resulting file will be created according to ACE (Amiga C Engine) specifications (https://github.com/AmigaPorts/ACE)
-    -p outfile       : Write resulting palette into outfile -i 		     : Output in interleaved mode (raw mode default) -v		     : Be verbose
+    -p outfile       : Write resulting palette into outfile -i 		     : Output in interleaved mode (raw mode default) -s X,Y           : Swap image color and palette X with image color and palette of Y -v		     : Be verbose

 ```